Retrievers

 The fts section

 Required if "fts" is in index_types.
-Configures full-text search.
+It has two Jinja templates.
+Both are

 Example - Medical knowledge base: